Natural gas: Domestic use

 A seismic earthquake valve operating at a pressure of 55 psig (3.7 bar) can stop the flow of natural gas into the site wide natural gas distribution piping network (that runs (outdoors underground, above building roofs, and or within the upper supports of a canopy roof).
 Seismic earthquake valves are designed for use at a maximum of 60 psig.

-In Australia, natural gas is transported from gas processing facilities to regulator stations via Transmission pipelines.
+In Australia, natural gas is transported from gas processing facilities to regulator stations via transmission pipelines.
 Gas is then regulated down to distributed pressures and the gas is distributed around a gas network via gas mains.
 Small branches from the network, called services, connect individual domestic dwellings, or multi-dwelling buildings to the network.
 The networks typically range in pressures from 7 kPa (low pressure) to 515 kPa (high pressure).
 Gas is then regulated down to 1.1 kPa or 2.75 kPa, before being metered and passed to the consumer for domestic use.
 Natural gas mains are made from a variety of materials: historically cast iron, though more modern mains are made from steel or polyethylene.

-In the US compressed natural gas (CNG) is available in some rural areas as an alternative to less expensive and more abundant LPG (liquefied petroleum gas), the dominant source of rural gas.
-It is used in homes lacking direct connections to public utility provided gas, or to fuel portable grills.
-Natural gas is also supplied by independent natural gas suppliers through Natural Gas Choice programs throughout the United States.
+In some states in the USA, natural gas can be supplied by independent natural gas wholesalers/suppliers using existing pipeline owners' infrastructure through Natural Gas Choice programs.

+LPG (liquefied petroleum gas) typically fuels outdoor and portable grills.
+Although, compressed natural gas (CNG) is sparsely available for similar applications in the US in rural areas underserved by the existing pipeline system and distribution network of the less expensive and more abundant LPG (liquefied petroleum gas).